 University is stressful.
 Life is even more stressful.

-Do you think we should find ways to deal with that stress rather than hide form it?
+Do you think we should find ways to deal with that stress rather than hide from it?
 Or do you think safe spaces and the like help people deal with emotions rather than run from them?
+Let me know your thoughts in the comments.

 As an addition to this post, I would definitely like all readers to know that if you need to talk to someone, don’t be afraid to do it, and I am always here for a chat/listen about anything – and I mean anything – so please feel free to message me on social media or email me.
 I will always help however I can.